NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Cascade is currently targeted for use by TLD operators, but will evolve over time to cater to other audiences.
-As a successor to OpenDNSSEC, Cascade is clearly intended to offer continuity and a migration path for current users, but will also offer superior performance, flexibility and user experience.
+As a successor to OpenDNSSEC, Cascade is clearly intended to offer continuity and a migration path for current users, but Cascade will also offer superior performance, flexibility and user experience.

 Cascade does not require the use of a :term:`Hardware security module (HSM)`.
-If desired, it can make use of on-disk key files, as well as PKCS#11 and KMIP compatible HSMs.
+It can make use of on-disk key files, and, if desired, use PKCS#11 and KMIP compatible HSMs.

-Right now, signing speed is not likely to be a bottle neck for most use cases, but there are many improvements in the pipeline, especially when using an HSM.
-Cascade's memory use is considerable, using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
-Reducing the memory footprint is a priority.

-As such, Cascade can currently be used by operators with at most a few small to medium size zones.
-As development progresses, it will also support operators with very large zones or operators with many zones.

-Cascade is *not* yet intended for operation as a clustered deployment.

 The Moving Parts
 ----------------

-Cascade consists of three, possibly four, pieces:
+Cascade consists of three main components and an optional fourth:

 - The :program:`cascaded` daemon for receiving zone data, signing it, and serving the signed result.
 It supports :doc:`review-hooks` during the